 Should I stay or should I go now?
-Mobile industry braces for an MWC overshadowed by Wuhan coronavirus misery
+Mobile industry braces for an MWC overshadowed by coronavirus misery

 Less than 3 weeks till Barcelona tech show and some are staying away